WordPress/wordpress-playground/packages/php-wasm-browser/docs/index.md

 ![The boot sequence](./boot-sequence.png)

 The main app initiates the Iframe, the Service Worker, and the Worker Thread.
-Note how the main app doesn't use the PHP stack directly – it's all handled by the Worker Thread.
+Note how the main app doesn't use the PHP stack directly – it's all handled in the Worker Thread.

 Here's what that boot sequence looks like in code: